Nodes of Yesod

 Nodes of Yesod is a video game developed and published by Odin Computer Graphics in 1985.
-The game is similar in style to Underwurlde by Ultimate Play the Game, which was released a year earlier, and Metroid which was released the following year, in 1986.
+The game is similar in style to Underwurlde by Ultimate Play the Game, which was released a year earlier.
 The game was released for the Amstrad CPC, Commodore 64, Elan Enterprise 64 and 128 and ZX Spectrum platforms.
 Versions were also planned for the BBC Micro and MSX platforms but these were cancelled.

 On the ZX Spectrum, the game came in separate 48K and 128K versions.
 The latter had improved title-screen music, in-game music and additional synthesised speech.

-A sequel, The Arc of Yesod, was also published the same year.